 Ziggy Marley is a good reggae artist, no doubt about that.
 It’s debatable if he could be considered a great reggae artist.
 If he can be considered great, it would definitely not be at the level of a Sizzla Kalonji, a Beres Hammond or many other great reggae artists.
-Both Sizzla and Beres Hammond have zero Grammys each compared to Ziggy Marley’s seven.
+Both Sizzla and Beres Hammond have zero Reggae Grammy Award combined, compared to Ziggy Marley’s seven.

 Either Ziggy Marley has a total disrespect for his peers in reggae music, a feeling of entitlement because of the great achievements of his father or he is just being totally dishonest with himself.
 When asked if he thinks the Marleys have won so many Grammy because of their father, Bob Marley, Ziggy responded: